-SUR:225 Surgical
+SUR:225 Surgical Technology II

-This course is a continuation of Intro to Surgical Technology with emphasis on acquiring skills of scrubbing and assisting the circulator during surgical procedures in the operating room and delivery room.
-Student must demonstrate competency in lab setting before starting clinical.
+This course is a continuation of Introduction to Surgical Technology with emphasis on acquiring skills of scrubbing and assisting the circulator during surgical procedures in the operating room and delivery room.
 Specific areas of study are general surgery, genitourinary, orthopedics, and endocrine system.
+Students must demonstrate competency in the lab setting of this course and pass a clinical readiness examination in order to proceed to clinical coursework.
 (59.4 Lec.
 Hrs./39.6 Lab Hrs.)
 Prerequisites: MAT:047 or minimum math placement score based on college assessment, SUR:122 and CSP:110.
 Co-requisites: SUR:421 and SUR:518.